History & Tradition

 In 1973, as a part of the Archdiocesan plan to save schools in the city.
 SS.
 James & John, St. Katharine of Siena and St. Wenceslaus Schools joined to form the Queen of Peace Cluster.
 St. Wenceslaus’ merged with St. Katharine of Siena in 1986, leaving only two schools in the cluster.
 SS.
 James & John and St. Katharine of Siena.
 In 1989, the concept of the Interparochial School was introduced by Archbishop Borders.
 The Queen of Peace Cluster then became, the Queen of Peace Interparochial Schools, Inc. The Interparochial School is formed by combining parishes and schools.
 Representatives from each parish and school make up the School Board which is responsible for the governance, maintenance, and policy making of the schools.
 These parishes that are a part of the Queen of Peace Interparochial Schools are St. Vincent de Paul, St. Francis Xavier, St. Wenceslaus, St. Veronica, St. Ignatius and St. Ann.
 These parishes also give financial support to the schools by contributing five percent of their offertory collection for tuition assistance to needy families.

 In 2010 St. Katharine of Siena School closed and SS.
-James & John Catholic School added a Middle School grades 6, 7 and 8 to the elementary school.
+James & John Catholic School added a Middle School consisting of grades 6, 7 and 8 to the elementary school.
 The middle school is located on the third floor of the building.
 Currently SS.
-James & John Catholic School has a student population of 206 students ranging from Pre-Kindergarten 3 year olds through 8th grade.
-Over 80 percent of the students receive tuition assistance from the Cardinal Shehan Scholarship Fund and the Partners In Excellence Scholarship Fund.
-The majority of our students are African-American and come from a variety of areas in Baltimore City.
+James & John Catholic School has a student population of 202 students ranging from Pre-Kindergarten 3 year olds through 8th grade.
+Over 80 percent of the students receive tuition assistance from various Scholarship Funds.
+The majority of our students are African-American and come from a variety of areas in Baltimore City and Baltimore County.
 The Federal Government provides a nutrition program, which offers free and/or reduced lunches for over 185 students.
 A Maryland State certified After-School Program is available for parents from 3:00 p.m.-5:30 p.m. each school day.
-Services are received from the Maryland Textbook Funding, Chapter V and Chapter I Federal Government Program to assist students who are in need of remediation in reading and math.
+Services are received from the Maryland Textbook Funding, Title I, Title II, and Title IV Federal Government Program to assist students who are in need of remediation in reading and math.